 For requests for funds prepared on an advanced basis, outlay (expenditures) are the sum of the actual cash disbursement for direct charges for good and services, the amount of the indirect expense incurred, and the amount of the cash advances and payments made to contractors and sub grantees.
 These costs must be split out by Operating and Provider.

-Grantees shall submit a “Request for Reimbursement” form to DETR’s Workforce Investment Support Services unit.
+Grantees shall submit a “Request for Reimbursement” form to DETR’s Workforce Innovation Support Services unit.
 Within 24 hours, provided the request was received before 2 p.m. or any requests received after 2 p.m. will not be reviewed until the next working day, WISS will:

 Review and submit approved reimbursement requests to DETR/FM; or